karthikuppu/writing/personal-token.md

 Maya doesn't consider her investment in Amy to be that risky because Maya is convinced that nuclear power will create incredible economic value within a couple of decades, and that the skills Amy will build through her research - regardless of how successful her current research direction is - will make Amy very wealthy, and therefore will make Maya wealthy.

+In this paper I propose what this personal token system could look like, and how to implement it.
+I'd appreciate your feedback.

 ### Why

 We will need personal tokens to be able to democratize access to opportunity.